Vision Therapy for Amblyopia

 Vision Therapy Exercises and Equipment for Amblyopia

-At Vision Therapy Center at Barajas Vision Clinic, Dr. Juan Barajas and board-certified vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
-All of our sessions are one-on-one (therapist-to-patient), and are conducted under doctor supervision.
-We help patients develop a binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
+At Vision Therapy Center at Barajas Vision Clinic, Dr. Juan Barajas and our vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
+All of our sessions are one-on-one (therapist-to-patient), and are conducted under [eye-doctor] supervision.
+We help patients develop their binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
 Our personalized vision therapy program is designed for people of all ages.

 Do you or someone you know have a lazy eye?
 Get in touch with us today and we’ll offer you a highly effective vision therapy program for an enhanced quality of life.Our practice serves patients from Mission, Harlingen, McAllen, and Brownsville, Texas and surrounding communities.